 In this article, we introduce a characteristic variety together with a characteristic cycle for coadmissible $\Dzr$-modules and coadmissible $\Dcap$-modules in the case of a smooth formal curve $\X$.
-Such a variety is an important tool in the study of $\D$-modules on a smooth complex variety $X$, where holonomic $\D$-modules are classically characterized by having a characteristic variety of dimension less than or equal to that of $X$.
+Such a variety is for example an important tool in the study of $\D$-modules over a smooth complex variety $X$, where holonomic $\D$-modules are classically characterized by having a characteristic variety of dimension less than or equal to the dimension of $X$.
 However, unlike the complex case, the characteristic variety alone is not sufficient to yield a good notion of holonomicity in rigid analytic geometry.
 For instance, one must add a Frobenius structure to Berthelot's arithmetic $\D$-modules to obtain finiteness results.
-Moreover, the "holonomic" modules we get in this paper by asking the characteristic variety to be of dimension at most one will not be stable by all the classical six operators, like for example the direct image.
-The article \cite{ABW2} of Ardakov-Bode-Wadsley introduces a category of weakly holonomic coadmissible $\wideparen{\D}$-modules using the classical cohomological characterization of holonomic modules.
+Moreover, the "holonomic" modules we define in this paper by asking the characteristic variety to be of dimension at most one are not be stable by all the classical six operations, like for example push-forward.
+As a consequence, we call these modules sub-holonomic and not holonomic.
+Ardakov-Bode-Wadsley introduced in \cite{ABW2} a category of weakly holonomic coadmissible $\wideparen{\D}$-modules using the classical cohomological characterization of holonomic modules.
 However, this category is too large, as weakly holonomic $\wideparen{\D}$-modules are not necessarily of finite length.
-Additionally, Bode introduced in the continuity of \cite{Bode} a notion of holonomicity for coadmissible $\wideparen{\D}$-modules modeled on Caro's construction for arithmetic $\D$-modules, without using characteristic varieties.
+Additionally, Bode introduced in \cite{bodehol} a notion of holonomicity for coadmissible $\wideparen{\D}$-modules modeled on Caro's construction for arithmetic $\D$-modules, without using characteristic varieties.
 Nevertheless, defining a characteristic variety for coadmissible $\wideparen{\D}$-modules remains an important invariant.
 On the smooth rigid analytic space $\X_K$, the differential operators considered are not of finite order, so the classical method from complex geometry does not apply.
-A natural alternative approach, adopted here, uses microlocalization techniques applied in \cite{hallopeau3} to the sheaf $\Di$ of rapidly converging differential operators.
+A natural alternative approach, adopted here, uses microlocalization techniques applied in \cite{hallopeau3} to the sheaf $\Di$.
 We restrict ourselves to the one-dimensional case where we obtain a characteristic cycle for coadmissible $\Dcap$-modules.